Diphtheria vaccine

 Read more about childhood immunisation.

-Getting the diphtheria vaccine in childhood does not offer lifelong immunity, as the effect of the vaccine wears off with time, so booster doses are needed.
+Getting the diphtheria vaccine in childhood doesn't offer lifelong immunity, as the effect of the vaccine wears off with time, so booster doses are needed.
 Booster doses are free for children at 11 years and adults at 65 years of age (Boostrix®).
-Adults who have not previously received 4 doses of diphtheria-containing vaccine can get Boostrix at 45 years of age.
+Adults who haven't previously received 4 doses of diphtheria-containing vaccine can get Boostrix at 45 years of age.

-Read more about immunisation for older children and immunisation for older adults.
+Read more about immunisation for older children and immunisation for adults.

 Pregnancy